 Each year, Branson sees millions of people flock to its hills to see the city’s caliber of live shows.
 Country music performances, tribute shows, theatrical performances, and dinner shows line the city and entertain guests of all ages.
 A few notable acts include:

-This dynamic live show presents an award-winning ensemble of talent such as the New South Quartet, vocalist Jackie Brown, and comedians Jamie Haage and Mike Patrick.
+This dynamic live show presents an award-winning ensemble of talents such as the New South Quartet, vocalist Jackie Brown, and comedians Jamie Haage and Mike Patrick.
 Further, guests can relish in classics such as songs from the Oak Ridge Boys and the Eagles as well as traditional gospel pieces.
 Winner of numerous awards, including but not limited to “Show of the Year” and “Entertainers of the Year”, this two-hour production is one of the best things to do in Branson.
 In addition, guests can enjoy a meet and greet after the show as well as a southern-style buffet, inn, and waterpark on-site.

 Dolly Parton’s Stampede Dinner

 Dolly Parton’s Stampede guarantees a top-rated dinner show as the world’s most visited dinner attraction.
-With 32 gorgeous, trained horses on display, friendly competition, riotous pig and chicken racing, and a four-course feast, you don’t want to miss out on the one of the best things to do in Branson.
+With 32 gorgeous, trained horses on display, friendly competition, riotous pig and chicken racing, and a four-course feast, you don’t want to miss out on one of the best things to do in Branson.
 Also, the Grand Patriotic Finale of red, white, and blue concludes the show set to Dolly Parton’s “Color Me America”.
 Make sure to arrive 50 minutes prior to the show to gain the best seats and note that dinner is meant to be eaten with your hands!
 Further, guests can meet and greet the horse talent after the show in the equestrian stables.

 Shepherd of the Hills Outdoor Drama

 Running since 1959, The Shepherd of the Hills Outdoor Drama has entertained families with its incredible live-action feats and significant themes.
 Written by Harold Bell Wright, this live-action outdoor program touches on themes of love, friendship, power, and the meaning of life.
-Featuring more than 80 actors, 40 houses, sheep, a burning log cabin, a 1908 DeWitt automobile, and more, you don’t want to miss this adaptation of Wright’s epic novel.
+Featuring more than 80 actors, 40 horses, sheep, a burning log cabin, a 1908 DeWitt automobile, and more, you don’t want to miss this adaptation of Wright’s epic novel.
 Further, some of the cast members have been in the drama since the original show!
 An embodiment of the Ozarks, this live show is one of the best things to do in Branson.

 Visit the Branson Landing

 Located conveniently on Lake Taneycomo adjacent to Historic Downtown Branson, Branson Landing welcomes families to shop, dine, indulge in farmer’s markets, and experience live performances and concerts.
 The Landing features a picturesque boardwalk stretching along the 1.5 mile Taneycomo Lakefront with dazzling daily fountain displays.
 Feel amazed by the merging of light, water, fire, and music as the fountains shoot 120-foot geysers.
 Guests can enjoy fountain performances at noon daily.
 In addition, the Landing hosts a Summer Concert Series and special events throughout the year.
-Shop, dine, and then relax with a free spectacular show.
+Shop, dine and then relax with a free spectacular show.

 Make a Splash at Table Rock Lake

 Bring the family out to the beautiful, clear waters of Table Rock Lake!
-With around 800 miles of shoreline along the lake and 43,000 acres of surface area, visitors can participate in abundance of water sports, fishing, or relaxing.
+With around 800 miles of shoreline along the lake and 43,000 acres of surface area, visitors can participate in an abundance of water sports, fishing, or relaxing.
 Extending 79 miles upstream down the White River, the lake was created by the damming of the river over 50 years ago.
-Families can rent boats, paddle board, water ski, fish, and more!
+Families can rent boats, paddleboard, water ski, fish, and more!
 We recommend picking up your own copy of the Table Rock Lake Map to navigate the area at the Chamber’s Welcome Center or at local marinas.

 Explore the Outdoors